sherpa/sherpa/README.md

 the library, e.g. `:libgfortran.so.3`.

 In order for the module to work, the `HEADAS` environment variable has to be set in the shell from which the Python session is started.
-For the CIAO-XSPEC build, `HEADAS` should be set to `$ASCDS_INSTALL/ots/spectral`, otherwise it is the parent directory of the `xspec_lib_dirs` directory.

 In order to check that the module is working, importing the `sherpa.astro.ui` module will no-longer warn you that the